 The Blues Project Special Projects are usually not available to people in the mental health professions or trainees in those professions.

-7 August 2017: The Blues Project is now open to enquiries from new clients.
+21 August 2017: The Blues Project is currently full, and we are closed to new enquiries for now.